DhalEynn/Socket.io-Room-Chat/README.md

 1. Install Docker on your computer.
 2. Start Docker.
+3. Go in the "client" folder
-3. In a shell at the root of the project, use `docker-compose up -d`.
+4. Use `docker-compose up -d`.
-4. When finished, use then `docker-compose down`.
+5. When finished, use then `docker-compose down`.

 ### Mongo Database (with replica sets) in localhost